renpy/renpy/sphinx/source/style_properties.rst

     ``"korean-with-spaces"``
         Used for Korean text delimited by whitespace.
 This prevents linebreaking between adjacent Korean characters.

+    ``"thaic90"``
+        Used for Thai text displayed in fonts that support the `C90 encoding for Thai <http://www.bakoma-tex.com/doc/fonts/enc/c90/c90.pdf>`_.
+        This combines groups of characters into single glyphs, allowing for better display of vowel and tone marks.
+Line breaking uses the unicode algorithm.

     ``"western"``
         Allows breaking only at whitespace.
 Suitable for most